MateuszStefek/kotlin-antipatterns/index.md

 - This expression has the same structure as the good old `if (dog != null) {`.

-   If there are multiple ways of writing the same thing, choose the syntax more natural to most programmers.
+   If there are multiple ways of writing the same thing, choose the syntax which is more natural to most programmers.
    Newcomers from Java world will thank you.

 - There's a micro-scope with the `it` variable.

-   It takes a few seconds to be compiled in some readers' brains.
+   It takes a few seconds to be compiled in some brains.

 - It looks like a functional code, but actually is a sequence of imperative commands.
 ## Solution